EASYGO-ITN/Deliverable_4_2/_sources/exploration.md

 ## Modelling
  ### Geologic model (@Andrea)
  - Add paragraph with explanation
- - Look for gempy model of utah forge existing site (granite wih some sedimentary layers on top)
+ - Look for gempy model of Utah forge existing site (granite wih some sedimentary layers on top)
  ### Inversion (@Hagen and Mahmoud)
 - Forward and backward simulation (seismogram and gempy model connected with loopy thingy), desmos app for gradient descent
 - Resulting model that is given to reservoir modelers (production link)